bcroke19/MASH-Peformance-Analytics/README.md

 ## Part I: Clean Data, Create Unique PlayerIDs, and Merge Datasets
 - Initial data was housed in three main Excel sheets: player metadata, performance history, and strength history
 - In order to keep player data anonymous, a unique player ID was generated in Excel for each player within the Player sheet
-- Then the index/match function was used to match these player IDs to other player occurrences in both the performance and strenght history sheets based on player name
+- Then the index/match function was used to match these player IDs to other player occurrences in both the performance and strength history sheets based on player name
 - Data was cleaned (trimming spaces, correcting spelling errors in names) until all player IDs were matched to the rows in the performance and strength history sheets.

 ## Part II: Exploratory Data Analysis